Skills covered in the class

 Charging options

 A common pain point for EV drivers is range anxiety, or the fear that a vehicle won’t make it to its destination before getting to a charging station.
-With a need for more charging stations on the road, the focus of EV charging will most likely be “return-to-base” charging, where fleet vehicles will only route locally and leave enough charge to power up on the fleet site.
-With larger batteries that may have capacity to hold more electricity, though, Rivian announced vehicle-to-vehicle charging, meaning you’ll be able to charge other EVs with another one’s leftover juice.
-Thinking even further into the future, one Swedish city will soon start installing a real-life demonstration of electric roads containing internal technology that allow you to charge your EV while you drive.
+With a need for more charging stations on the road, the focus of EV charging will most likely be “return-to-base” charging, where fleet vehicles will only route locally and then power up on the fleet site.
+Other charging options have become available; Rivian, for instance, has announced bidirectional charging capabilities that will allow its vehicles to charge other EVs or even a home if the power goes out.
+Even more advanced charging technologies are also on the horizon—like electrified roads, which will soon be underway in Sweden.

 Ideal for fleets